New methods to bound the critical probability in fractal percolation: Lower bounds for

 Then we have the following inequalities (illustrated for $M=m=2$ and $n=3$ in Figure \ref{fig_inequalities}):

-The first inequality follows from the fact that $F_{m,n}$ is probabilistically larger than $K_{m+n}$.
+The first inequality follows from the fact that $F_{m,n}$ is stochastically larger than $K_{m+n}$.
 The second inequality can be explained as follows.
-Suppose we have two types of squares: realizations of $K_n(p,M)$ in which at least two sides are connected (type 1) and realizations in which no side is connected to any other side (type 2).
+Suppose we have two types of squares: realizations of $K_n(p,M)$ in which two sides are connected (type 1) and realizations in which no sides are connected (type 2).
 Suppose we tile a larger square with $M^{2m}$ independent realizations of $K_n(p,M)$.
 So the probability on a type 1 square is $\pi_n(p)$.
 This larger square is a (scaled) realization of $F_{m,n}(p,M)$.
 Now replace all type 1 squares by a full square and discard all type 2 squares.
 This gives a realization of $K_1(\pi(p),M^m)$.
-Moreover, this replacement procedure can not destroy percolation.
-To see this, suppose we have a left-right crossing in $F_{m,n}(p,M)$.
-All parts of this crossing that are in type 1 squares are preserved.
-If the crossing uses a type 2 square $S$, then it enters and leaves $S$ at the same side of $S$.
-At this side the neighboring square $T$ must be of type 1.
-So if we remove $S$ and replace $T$ by a full square, there still is a left-right crossing.\\ A first level fractal percolation set can be seen as site percolation in a finite box.
+Moreover, we claim that this replacement procedure can not destroy percolation.

+To prove this claim, suppose we have a left-right crossing in $F_{m,n}(p,M)$.
+This crossing successively traverses $n$th level squares $S_1,\ldots,S_k$, where $S_i$ shares an edge with $S_{i+1}$ for $1\leq i\leq k-1$.
+If $S_i$ is of type 1, then $S_i$ will be replaced by a full square.
+If $S_i$ is of type 2, then the crossing enters and leaves $S_i$ at the same side of $S_i$, i.e. $S_{i-1}=S_{i+1}$ (note that $S_1$ and $S_k$ can not be of type 2).
+We conclude that if we remove the type 2 squares from $S_1,\ldots,S_k$, then still each of these squares shares an edge with its predecessor and successor.
+From this observation the claim follows.

+A first level fractal percolation set can be seen as site percolation in a finite box.
 Suppose $\pi_n(p) < p_c^{site}$ for some $n$ and let the box size $M^m$ tend to $\infty$.
 By Property \ref{property_site} we arrive at

 Therefore, if $\pi_n(p) < p_c^{site}$, by (\ref{inequality}) we find that